 The following table shows how we can calculate each triangular number from this sequence:

 Little Man Computer

-Your challenge is to write a program using the Online LMC Simulator to calculate and output the first 10 triangular numbers of this sequence.
+Your challenge is to write a program using one of the following online LMC Simulators to calculate and output the first 10 triangular numbers of this sequence.

 LMC Instruction Set